 IMPORTANT REMINDER!
 Before installation ensure the high-pressure pipes are in line with Plumis guidelines.
-The maximum total length of the high-pressure pipe is 60 m.
+The maximum total length of the high-pressure pipe/hose is 60 m.
 The maximum allowable distance between the pump and the furthest spray head is 30m.
-High-pressure pipes must conform to NFPA 750.
+High-pressure pipes/hoses must conform to NFPA 750 and/or this instruction manual.

-High-pressure pipes can be connected in a star or a daisy chain configuration.
-See section 5 for the high-pressure pipe and fittings specification.
+High-pressure pipes/hoses can be connected in a star or a daisy chain configuration.
+See section 5 for the high-pressure pipe, hose and fittings specification.
 Any plumbing joint or fittings must be made of stainless steel, e.g., t-connectors and elbows, and must be housed in an accessible area so they can be checked for leaks during the commissioning procedure.

 IMPORTANT!
-Pipes must be closed with caps to prevent contaminants from entering the water path until the second fix.
+Pipes must be closed with caps to prevent contaminants from entering the water path until trim.